Exact Inference with Approximate Computation for Differentially Private Data via Perturbations: Details of Section : privatized count inference

-Derivation of (\ref{eq:score}) and (\ref{eq:fisher}) can be found in the supplementary file, and generally follows from the appendix of \cite{louis1982finding}.
-Both the observed score function and Fisher information are useful in accelerating and assessing convergence for Newton-type implementations of the M-step, as well as quantifying inferential uncertainty under the normal approximation to the likelihood \citep{meilijson1989fast}.
-The approximations given by (\ref{eq:score}) and (\ref{eq:fisher}) rely only on that the first and second derivatives of the noiseless likelihood be evaluable at the simulated $s_i$'s.
+Figure~\ref{fig:abc2} displays additional comparisons between the true posterior and the na\"ive posterior for the same privatized count under other choices of prior distributions in the Gamma family.
+Notice that when the observed count appears highly unlikely under a chosen prior (such as $Gamma(2,1)$ or $Gamma(5,1)$), a situation known as \emph{prior-data conflict} \citep{evans2006checking}, the correct posterior heavily discounts the contribution by the privatized observation.
+The discounting can be seen from the close alignment between the correct posterior (represented by either the solid green density or the black histogram) and the prior (blue dashed density), which in contrast differ drastically from the na\"ive posterior (red dotted density) in Figure~\ref{fig:abc2} (a) and (b).
+The acceptance rate of Algorithm~\ref{algorithm:abc} in these situations are reported in Table~\ref{tab:acceptance-abc}.

-Example~\ref{ex:dp-abc} is revisited to demonstrate maximum likelihood estimation for $\theta$.
-The noiseless data likelihood is the Poisson density, hence importance sampling of (\ref{eq:ip-em}) is used to construct estimates for (\ref{eq:ets}) at every iteration of the E-step, followed by an analytical M-step.
-With $\theta^{(1)} = 1$, three stages of iterations were performed with successively more stringent tolerance levels ($\left|\theta^{\left(t\right)}-\theta^{\left(t-1\right)}\right|< 10^{-3}$, $10^{-4}$, and $10^{-5}$) and larger Monte Carlo sample size ($N = 10^3, 10^5$, and $10^7$), using the stable maximizer from the last stage as the starting point.
+For the implementation of the Monte Carlo EM, three stages of iterations were performed with successively more stringent tolerance levels ($\left|\theta^{\left(t\right)}-\theta^{\left(t-1\right)}\right|< 10^{-3}$, $10^{-4}$, and $10^{-5}$) and larger Monte Carlo sample size ($N = 10^3, 10^5$, and $10^7$), using the stable maximizer from the last stage as the starting point.
 This is a crude rule to let $N$ increase, hence the Monte Carlo error decrease, as $\theta^{(t)}$ approaches the true \textsc{mle}.
 Advanced adaptive techniques, such as the ascent-based modification of \cite{caffo2005ascent}, can be employed achieve better performance.
-The algorithm converged to the maximizer $\hat{\theta} = 37.237$, with observed Fisher information $1.582\times 10^{-2}$ estimated using (\ref{eq:fisher}).
-If $\sss_\obs$ were erroneously treated as non-privatized, noiseless data, the \textsc{mle}~for $\theta$ would've been $37.4$, and the observed Fisher information would've been $2.674 \times 10^{-2}$, or $69\%$ larger than the correct estimate, again displaying an underestimation of inferential uncertainty.
-The reduction of Fisher information content reflects a statistical efficiency loss induced by the privatization mechanism.